NetApp/FSx-ONTAP-samples-scripts/EKS/Backup-EKS-Applications-with-Trident-Protect/README.md

 If no matching TridentBackendConfig resources are found, you will need to create them.
 Refer to the prerequisites section above for more information on how to do that.

 ### 2. Make Sure Trident CSI Drivers for NAS and SAN are Installed
-Run the follwing kubectl commands to check that a storageclass exist for both SAN and NAS type storage.
+Run the following kubectl commands to check that a storage class exist for both SAN and NAS type storage.

 #### SAN StorageClass
-Checks for StorageClasses in Kubernetes that use 'ontap-san' as their backend type.
+Checks for storage classes in Kubernetes that use 'ontap-san' as their backend type.
 It outputs the name of any matching StorageClass:
 ```bash
 kubectl get storageclass -o jsonpath='{.items[?(@.parameters.backendType=="ontap-san")].metadata.name}'
 ```

 #### NAS Driver
-Checks for StorageClasses in Kubernetes that use 'ontap-nas' as their backend type.
+Checks for storage classes in Kubernetes that use 'ontap-nas' as their backend type.
 It outputs the name of any matching StorageClass:
 ```bash
 kubectl get storageclass -o jsonpath='{.items[?(@.parameters.backendType=="ontap-nas")].metadata.name}'
 ```